HHN-LabApp23-Persistence/ex1/Readme.md

 ### Persistence in Android

-# Exercise 1
+# Exercise 1: Solution

-Welcome to the first exercise.
-This exercise is about the EncryptedSharedPreferences.

-## Prerequisites

-You should have already set up this project in the `setup` branch.

-If you have already set up the project, please pull the `assignment` branch to get the base code for this exercise.

-If you have not, please pull the `assignment` branch directly.
-For troubleshooting please refer to the ReadMe in the `setup` branch.

-## Provided Code
+This is our solution for the first exercise.
+You can use it as a reference and compare it to your own solution.

+## What code was originally provided?

-The provided code contains a simple app with a single view of a colored background.
-By tapping anywhere on the screen, the background color will change to a random color.
+The provided code contained a simple app with a single view of a colored background.
+By tapping anywhere on the screen, the background color changed to a random color.

-## Assignment
+## What was the assignment?

 - Save the current color in the _Shared Preferences_.
 - The color should be stored encrypted.
 Use _Encrypted Shared Preferences_ for this.